 Beijing: Know Before You Go

-Tips on Chinese Etiquette
+Follow These Tips on Chinese Etiquette

-A society so steeped in tradition, it comes as no surprise that the Chinese have a strict set of etiquette guidelines for visitors to follow when passing through.
+With a society so steeped in tradition, it comes as no surprise that the Chinese have a strict set of etiquette guidelines for visitors to follow when passing through.
 While the rules were once much more intensely followed, there's still a level of respect one must exercise to avoid appearing rude.
 So take notes, lest you commit a cultural faux pas.

-Respect the culture
+Respect the culture.

-Greeting a new acquaintance
+Greet a new acquaintance appropriately.

-When meeting someone for the first time, there is no need to bow as was once the standard: A firm handshake and polite nod are satisfactory.
+When meeting someone for the first time, there is no need to bow, as was once the standard.
+A firm handshake and polite nod are satisfactory.
 However, if a new acquaintance hands you a business card, receive it with both hands, read it over meticulously, and safely tuck it in your wallet or bag for safe keeping, taking great care to not damage it in the process.

-Come bearing gifts
+Come bearing gifts.

 As the old Chinese proverb goes, "courtesy demands reciprocity," meaning when you meet someone for the first time, you should bring presents.
 The ideal packaging for any gift is red, and whatever you do, avoid wrapping in white and black, which are viewed as ominous.
 Don't fret over what to bring: A small token from your country is ideal, but cigarettes are always well-received (and easier on your bank account).

-Bargain ... but nicely
+Bargain ... but nicely.

-Clean your plate
+Clean your plate.

-Mind your sticks
+Mind your sticks.

-Conceal your cash
+Conceal your cash.